10 things to do in and around Calgary this weekend

 - Cost: $12

-- What: Watch Matthew Broderick in Ferris Bueller's Day Off as part of Fort Calgary's Films at the Fort series.
+- What: Watch The Princess Bride as part of Fort Calgary's Films at the Fort series.

 - Where: Fort Calgary, 750 9 Avenue S.E.